 Diabetes is an increasingly bigger healthcare problem.
 But Baptist Easley is here to help.
 Diabetes is a chronic disease that damages your organs if not controlled.
-Nearly 20 million Americans have this disease, but only 50 percent of them have been diagnosed.
+According to the Centers for Disease Control and Prevention, over 114 million Americans have either type 2 Diabetes or pre-diabetes.
+More than one third of the U.S. population is unaware that they have pre-diabetes, while one quarter of our population doesn’t know that they have Type 2 Diabetes.

 South Carolina has one of the highest incidences of diabetes.
 Signs and symptoms include: